qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 names and file paths (for up to ten projects).
 The :guilabel:`Recent Projects` list is handy to access recently used projects.
 Double-click an entry to open the project or project template.
+You can also go to :guilabel:`Clear List` if you want to remove all projects from the :guilabel:`Recent Projects`.
+If you have pinned projects, the :guilabel:`Clear List` action will be followed by message box asking whether the pinned projects should also be removed.
 Right-click an entry to :guilabel:`Pin to List`, :guilabel:`Open Directory...` or :guilabel:`Remove from List`.
 You can also add a layer to create a new project automatically.
 The lists will then disappear, giving way to the map canvas.